dallasdigitaldata/linkedin_excel_funcs/readme.md

 ### Python in Excel Presentation and Demos
 - **`Enhance Excel with Python.pdf` / `Enhance Excel with Python.pptx`**
-  A presentation covering why and how to integrate Python into Excel workflows to enhance data analysis capabilities, with a focus on automation and handling large datasets.
+  A presentation on how to integrate Python into Excel workflows to enhance data analysis capabilities, automate tasks, and handle large datasets.

 - **`PythonInExcel/iris`**
   Example folder for Python analysis of the `Iris` dataset in Excel, showcasing data manipulation and visualization.

 - **`Iris Violin Plot Demo.xlsx`**
-  Excel workbook used for creating violin plots with the Iris dataset as a demonstration of Excel-to-Python integration.
+  Excel workbook for creating violin plots with the Iris dataset, demonstrating how Python can extend Excel’s native visualization tools.

 - **`Iris_Violin_Plot_Demo.py`**
-  Python script generating violin plots for the Iris dataset, demonstrating visualization capabilities that go beyond Excel’s native tools.
+  Python script that generates violin plots for the Iris dataset, providing an example of advanced visualization beyond Excel’s native capabilities.

 ### Datasets and Images
 - **`Iris.xlsx`**